🤗 Accelerate is tested on Python 3.6+, and PyTorch 1.6.0+.

 If you want to constantly use the bleeding edge

-git clone https://github.com/huggingface/accelerate.git cd transformers pip install -e .
+git clone https://github.com/huggingface/accelerate.git cd accelerate pip install -e .

 This command performs a magical link between the folder you cloned the repository to and your python library paths, and it’ll look inside this folder in addition to the normal library-wide paths.
 So if normally your python packages get installed into: